This post may contain affiliate links. Please read our disclosure policy.

-Delicious, simple and quick 4th of July Rice Krispie Treats.
-These red, white and blue treats are always a hit, and are festive for any patriotic occasion.
+Delicious, simple and quick 4th of July Rice Krispie Treats are always a hit, and are festive for any patriotic occasion.

-I used some red and blue food coloring to create these patriotic layers, and I love how they turned out!
+I used some red and blue food coloring to create these patriotic layers, and I love how these Fourth of July rice krispie treats turned out!
 It was only a tiny bit of additional effort, but it was so worth the extra few minutes.
 For how simple they are to make, they look pretty impressive!
 And you really can’t go wrong with rice krispies.

 Making 4th of July Rice Krispies